The Walter Sisulu Scholarship Fund

-The Walter Sisulu Scholarship Fund addresses one of the most troubling features of the education system in South Africa – the poor quality of learning (especially in the areas of maths and science), which results in school-leavers being inadequately prepared to enter the world of work or higher education.
+The Walter Sisulu Scholarship Fund addresses one of the most troubling features of the education system in South Africa, and gives disadvantaged students access to good schooling with a focus on maths and science.
+This results in school-leavers being inadequately prepared to enter the world of work or higher education.

 The Walter Sisulu Scholarship Fund gives access to quality, relevant education to many impoverished students at secondary school level and at tertiary education level.

 Education Africa particularly encourages development in the areas of mathematics and science, and scholarships are awarded to learners who excel in these subjects, showing promise despite coming from extremely disadvantaged backgrounds.

-We offer scholarships to deserving candidates for our certification Programme in Business-focussed Management run in partnership with Unisa (University of South Africa), i.e. the Programme in Business-focussed Management, and the Programme in Entrepreneurship and Small Business Management.
-These programmes have been developed to assist school leavers with entry into the business sector or with the establishment of their own enterprises.
+We offer scholarships to deserving candidates for our certification Programme in Business-focussed Management run in partnership with Unisa (University of South Africa), a programme which has been developed to assist school leavers with entry into the business sector or with the establishment of their own enterprises.